terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

    :align: center
    ```

 7. Verify the recipient address and the amount before submitting the transaction.
-Remember to always maintain some funds in your wallet in order to be able to carry out further transactions.
+Remember to always maintain some funds in your wallet for future transactions.

 8. Enter your password and click **Submit**.